marcekovam/My_first_bookdown/README.md

-My first bookdown template is based on [GitBook template](https://github.com/jtr13/bookdown-template) by [Joyce Robbins](https://github.com/jtr13).
+My first bookdown template is based on [bookdown template](https://github.com/jtr13/bookdown-template) by [Joyce Robbins](https://github.com/jtr13).
 Changes in appearance are inspired by [rstudio4edu](https://rstudio4edu.github.io/rstudio4edu-book/index.html).
 Color chart used in this bookdown can be seen at [HTML color codes](https://htmlcolorcodes.com/color-chart/material-design-color-chart/).

 ### Some useful `R` commands